sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

-Gives the [twelve-lettered Mantra](# "Oṁ Namah Bhagavate Vasudevāya.") of Vishnu; and three kinds of Nyāsa are prescribed with the letters of this Mantra: viz,—Saṁhāranyāsa in which Nyāsa begins from the feet and proceeds upwards to the knees, limga, navel, belly, heart, hands, throat, mouth, eyes, head and the crown lock (Shikhā)^(**1**), Srishtinyāsa in which the rite begins with the Shikhā in the reverse way; and lastly, Sthitinyāsa in which the Nyāsa commences in the middle with the heart, goes down to the feet and then from the hand goes to the Shikhā.
+Gives the twelve-lettered Mantra[^185] of Vishnu; and three kinds of Nyāsa are prescribed with the letters of this Mantra: viz,—Saṁhāranyāsa in which Nyāsa begins from the feet and proceeds upwards to the knees, limga, navel, belly, heart, hands, throat, mouth, eyes, head and the crown lock (Shikhā)^(**1**), Srishtinyāsa in which the rite begins with the Shikhā in the reverse way; and lastly, Sthitinyāsa in which the Nyāsa commences in the middle with the heart, goes down to the feet and then from the hand goes to the Shikhā.
 The first is for the destruction of all Dosha (fault); Srishti is for the creation or production of good; and the object of Sthiti is to gain peace (Shānti).

+[^185]: "Oṁ Namah Bhagavate Vasudevāya."

  The Mantras of Sudarshana are given.
 The Chapter continues with ritual detail.
 The fruit gained varies with the offering made.
 Thus by the offering of bael leaf with appropriate Mantras freedom from disease is attained.